The years of reunion

 A major development of the post-1986 era was the union between the AEC and the Iglesia Filipina Independiente (a member church of the Union of Utrecht of the Old Catholic Churches and of the Anglican Communion) and the establishment of that church’s branch in the USA under the name Philippine Independent Catholic Church in the Americas.
 At a time when the IFI was divided into two factions, each representing around half of the church’s membership, the PICC was loyal to the longstanding Obispo Maximo Macario V. Ga (pictured right at the consecration of AEC bishop H. Edwin Caudill in 1993 at which he presided).
 Obispo Maximo Ga and his bishops had become closely associated with the nascent Continuing Anglican movement, for which they had consecrated bishops, which involvement had caused friction with other members of the Anglican Communion.
 On 26 February 1986, Archbishop Forest Ernest Barber (1922-92) was consecrated and appointed Bishop of Hugao in the IFI; he would be appointed AEC Archbishop of the Philippines on 3 April 1988 and spent several months of each year at his missions in that country.
 The AEC also used the name Holy Eastern Catholic Apostolic Philippine Church for its Philippine mission.
 In April 1986, Thomas Gore, a former Episcopalian priest, was consecrated bishop for the PICC by IFI bishops including Barber and incorporated the PICC in Texas.
 On 14 June 1987, Archbishop Barber conditionally consecrated Mar Alexander, who was incardinated into the IFI as Archbishop of Scandinavia and all Europe on 24 November 1987.
 Mar Alexander thereafter had responsibility for a number of dispersed Filipino immigrant congregations in Europe.

 On 19 December 1987 at Notting Hill Methodist Church, London, England, Mar Alexander conditionally consecrated Archbishop George Boyer (1921-2008) (pictured left) and appointed him as Missionary Bishop of the PICC for the British Isles.
 As well as his mainstream church activities, Archbishop Boyer was a noted esotericist and the successor of Richard, Duc de Palatine, who had been consecrated and invested with multiple esoteric authorities by Mar Georgius in 1953.
 Archbishop Boyer’s Church of the Ascension had entered intercommunion with the AEC in 1983, with Archbishop Boyer being appointed AEC Missionary Bishop in London.
 In 1986, Archbishop Boyer and Mar Alexander had, through the AEC, provided the authority for the formation of the Caribbean Episcopal Church in the United Kingdom, for which body Archbishop Bancroft A.A.
 McCarthy was also conditionally consecrated and installed in office at the service on 19 December 1987.
-Archbishop McCarthy has served as Bishop for the Diocese of Jamaica in the AEC from 1984 onwards.
+Archbishop McCarthy served as Bishop for the Diocese of Jamaica in the AEC from 1984 until 2015.

 Archbishop Boyer’s mainstream missions were consolidated under the PICC banner and on 13 October 1990, he formed St Gabriel’s Ecumenical College of Bishops with seven other bishops of independent communions.
 This body offered “practical help and support to those Christian Groups lacking facilities and with specific religious needs: with particular regard to the Caribbean, Philippine, Ethiopian and other groups who are without a place of worship, and to help them to find fellowship within the wider Christian Community.”
 The IFI/PICC succession and connexions paved the way for a closer relationship with the Church of England, thus reaffirming the Anglican roots of the AEC.
 On 1 April 1993, Archbishop Boyer was appointed AEC Archbishop of Great Britain and acted as Secretary of Metropolitan Synod.
 He would retire on his 74th birthday in 1995, but in the event, no appointment to succeed him was made until after his death in March 2008.
 On 23 June 1996 he hosted the first meeting of Metropolitan Synod for many years in London.